Smartling/SmartlingHelp/_articles/connectors/repository-connector/repository-connector---installation-and-setup.md

 java -jar repo-connector-1.5.5.jar -stop
 ~~~

-If you have saved your configuration files in a folder other than the default (/cfg) add the parameter -configuration
+If you have saved your configuration files in a folder other than the default (`/cfg`) add the parameter `-configuration <folder_name>` to the command.

-<folder_name> to the command.</folder_name>

 To run as a daemon, execute:

 ~~~
-java -jar repo-connector-1.5.5.jar -start
+java -jar repo-connector-1.5.5.jar -start&
 ~~~

 ## Configure your Translation Settings

-Now that the Repository Connector is up and running, it's time to [set up how you will translate your project](){: .cc-active}.
+Now that the Repository Connector is up and running, it's time to [set up how you will translate your project](/knowledge-base/articles/repository-connector-translation-settings/).